cultivate-hfc/gfc-api-docs/source/includes/_consensus_history.md

 ## Consensus History List

 Each time a user submits a forecast, the consensus forecasts for that question's answers are recalculated.
-Within Cultivate Forecasts, the consensus can be calculated using 5 different aggregation algorithms: mean, median, voting, logit, and l2e.
+Within GFC, the consensus is calculated using 5 different aggregation algorithms: mean, median, voting, logit, and l2e.
 This endpoint provides a historical record of each consensus forecast change.
+There are 25 variants of those algorithms being calculated, so each time a forecast is submitted, 25 new consensus history records are created.

 When using this API, you should always utilize the `created_after` parameter to pull only those records that have been created since you last accessed the API. **Do not pull** every record/page of the history.

 Each record contains a question id, an answer id, the consensus forecast, the time at which this was the consensus forecast (in the `consensus_at` field), and the aggregation algorithm used to calculate the consensus.
 The records contain two value fields: `value` and `normalized_value`.
 The `value` field is the raw output from the aggregation algorithm, while the `normalized_value` is the `value` field normalized to ensure the answer options in a question sum to 100%.

+A record may also contain parameters indicating decay and weighting settings that were used to calculate the consensus.
+Decay settings generally work by subsetting the individual-level forecasts that are fed to the aggregation algorithm.
+Weighting applies different weights to different forecasters when calculating the consensus (e.g. more accurate forecasters may have their opinions weighted more heavily).

 Prior to question/answer resolution, the most recent (as determined by `consensus_at`) record can be considered the current consensus for that answer.

-During the pre-RCT phase of HFC, you should use `https://www.gjopen.com` as the domain for this API.
-Once the RCT begins, this forecast stream will be provided on the domain `https://control.hfc-staging.com`.

 > Request: